Keeping Frozen Breastmilk Safe During Power Outages

 - Use dry ice to keep milk frozen.

-If you don’t have a generator, consider using dry ice to keep your milk frozen.
+If you don’t have a generator, consider using dry ice to keep your breast milk frozen.
 Dry ice can usually be found at a local grocery store.
 Other stores such as Wal-Mart, ice distributors and others also have dry ice and coolers for sale – check out their websites before heading out.
 Remember to read up on the proper handling and storage of dry ice before buying, and try to by the ice as close to the storm or outage as possible.

 - Contact a local hospital or emergency center ahead of time.